hyperuplink/hyperuplink/README.md

 ## Features

-- **Single static binary.** `make build` and you're done.
+- A single static binary, compiled with `make build`.
 Without runtime dependencies, without interpreters, and without bloated frameworks.
 And because it's written purely in Go, it cross-compiles to Linux, macOS, FreeBSD, NetBSD, OpenBSD, and probably to whatever runs on your toaster these days.
-- **PostgreSQL-native, cluster-friendly.** Talks to Postgres over a plain connection string via [pgx](https://github.com/jackc/pgx), so it happily points at a single server _or_ a full-blown HA cluster.
+- PostgreSQL-native, and cluster-friendly.
+Talks to Postgres over a plain connection string via [pgx](https://github.com/jackc/pgx), so it happily points at a single server _or_ a full-blown HA cluster.
 Hot read paths (forum and topic listings) are backed by _materialized views_ so the front page stays snappy under load.
 Schema migrations run automatically on startup and they're fully embedded, so there are no external migration files to take care of.
-- **100% JavaScript-free.** Simple and beautiful HTML5 and CSS, without the browser having to run a single line of code.
+- 100% JavaScript-free.
+Simple and beautiful HTML5 and CSS, without the browser having to run a single line of code.
 And of course, nothing that tracks how your cursor gravitates for the third time towards that post on _"why pineapple actually belongs on pizza"_.
-- **Retro theming** Ships with a wardrobe of retro themes, from macOS 9, over Windows 3.x, Windows 9x, and Windows XP, to CDE, and a few more _modern_ ones for everyone who's trying to host a ~~boring~~ serious discussion forum.
+- Ships with a wardrobe of retro themes, and a few more _modern_ ones for everyone who's trying to host a ~~boring~~ serious discussion forum.
 Oh and the colorschemes, those are interchangable.
 Ever seen a _Gruvbox_ colored macOS 9 interface?
-- **Groups & per-category permissions** Relatively fine-grained, additive access control with user groups, so you can make _the good stuff_ only available to _the good people_.
+- Relatively fine-grained, additive access control with user groups, so you can make _the good stuff_ only available to _the good people_.
-- **Local & OAuth authentication** Password sign-in with optional TOTP two-factor authentication (compatible with any standard authenticator app), plus OAuth sign-in, so you can easily convince your friends on other platforms to join your _Taylor Swift fans forum_.
+- Password sign-in with optional TOTP two-factor authentication (compatible with any standard authenticator app), plus OAuth sign-in, so you can easily convince your friends on other platforms to join your _Taylor Swift fans forum_.
-- **No Email?
-XMPP is fine!** Feeling like email is too _boomer_ for you?
+- Feeling like email is too _boomer_ for you?
 No biggie, use XMPP for sign-ups (and notifications!) instead.
-- **Markdown posts** Write in Markdown.
-Yeah, that's it, what do you need more?
+- Write posts in _Markdown_.
+Yeah, that's it, what more do you need?
-- **Attachments & avatars** Profile pictures and post attachments, stored either on the local disk or in any S3-compatible object store.
+- Profile pictures and post attachments, stored either on the local disk or in any S3-compatible object store.
-- **Moderation** Users can report posts and admins can take action if necessary.
+- Moderation features included, so users can report posts and admins can take action if necessary.
-- **Internationalized** Ships with a UI in English and a handful of other languages that I wasn't afraid to butcher along the way.
+- Ships with a UI in English and a handful of other languages that I wasn't afraid to butcher along the way.
 And for everything I couldn't translate it gracefully falls back to English.
-- **Much more** And there's a lot more where those parlor tricks came from!
+- And there's a lot more where those parlor tricks came from!

 ## Building